Stacking in a Higher Interest Rate Environment

 Coming out of a decade-long low interest rate environment, many investors are questioning whether utilizing leverage remains a prudent idea now that interest rates are meaningfully above zero.

-Our answer is that the level of interest rates should not impact the decision to utilize leverage.
+Our answer is that the decision to utilize leverage, through methods like return stacking or portable alpha, should be based on expected returns of assets rather than current interest rates.
 If leverage makes sense in a low-interest rate environment, then it should make sense in a high interest rate environment.

 Risk Premiums and the Risk-Free Rate